atlanticchilli/qf-research-feed/preprints/2025/12/arxiv_2512.07787_v2/01_intro.md

 ∎

 Although the non-increasing property is tractable, it is stronger than what is required for VaR super-additivity.
-The next example shows that Φ\Phi may be SD without being non-increasing.
+The next example shows that Φ\Phi may be SD without, or equivalently without each ϕi\phi\_{i}, being non-increasing.

 ###### Example 3.11.